Gynaecology Screening in Abu Dhabi

 Why choose Dr Divyatha as your routine Screening Gynaecologist in Abu Dhabi?

-- She is the best gynecologist in Abu Dhabi who particularly insists on paying attention to annual check up and screening for cancer or vaccines against viruses.
+- She is the best gynecologist in Abu Dhabi who particularly insists on paying attention to annual check up and cancer screening in Abu Dhabi or vaccines against viruses.

 - She believes in complete pelvic examination and then follows all the guidelines for cancer screening.